fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

 (e.g. XMODEM protocol).
 To simplify the encoding and decoding software, the file is padded to conform to this packet size.

-The MacBinary standard was a fairly straightforward encoding of the MFS/HFS file data.
+The MacBinary standard is a fairly straightforward encoding of the MFS/HFS file data.
-MacBinary II was a backward-compatible extension that added a few additional fields and a CRC on the header contents.
+MacBinary II is a backward-compatible extension that added a few additional fields and a CRC on the header contents.
 MacBinary III added a couple of miscellaneous fields and a signature.
 Of these, MacBinary II appears to be the most common.